aamat-ausa/akitacode/README.md

 # AkitaCode Python Library

+This library is a derivation of a student work and is maintained by the student.
+Please respect the authorship licenses.
+You can see the starting point of the development in the [original link](https://upcommons.upc.edu/handle/2117/394375).

 You can consult the documentation for this library in the [Wiki page of the official GitHub repository](https://github.com/alexamatausa/akitacode "AkitaCode GitHub repository").

 ## History log